 Do we have to go to Court?

 If you are divorcing your divorce petition must be issued in Court.
-However, it is not necessary for you to attend Court if the divorce is not contested and agreement is reached in relation to the children and finances.
+However, it is not necessary for you to attend Court if agreement is reached in relation to the children and finances.
 Court should be seen as a last resort and other methods of dispute resolution explored first such as mediation, collaborative law process and negotiating through your solicitor.
 For guidance on the right process for you please click here for the Resolution Website or click here for our leaflet